kubernetes-sigs/karpenter/designs/drift.md

 # Deprovisioning - Drift

+This will be a living document, where Karpenter details the key design choices for Drift, Karpenter's mechanism to assert created machines match the corresponding CRDs.
+At its inception, this doc only included AWS fields.
+Future cloud providers should add to this document to add to the table below, as well as in their respective website.

 ## Problem (v0.21.0 - v0.28.x)

 Provisioners and Provider-specific CRDs (AWSNodeTemplates in AWS) are [declarative APIs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#declarative-apis) that dictate the desired state of machines.
 User’s requirements for their machines as reflected in these CRDs can change over time.
 For example, users can add or remove labels or taints from their nodes, modify their machine requirements in their Provisioner, or modify the discovered networking resources in their providerRef.
 To enforce that requirements set in CRDs are applied to their fleet, users must manually terminate all out-of-spec machines to rely on Karpenter to provision in-spec replacements.